What is a Cooling Tower? Function, Types & Importance

 Cooling towers vary in size depending on the HVAC system capacity and building requirements.

-• Small commercial cooling towers can be as compact as 6–10 feet in height and handle smaller HVAC loads.
+• Small commercial: can be as compact as 6–10 feet in height and handle smaller HVAC loads.

-• Large industrial cooling towers can reach over 200 feet in height and accommodate massive heat loads for factories, data centers, and power plants.
+• Large industrial: can reach over 200 feet in height and accommodate massive heat loads for factories, data centers, and power plants.

 The size of a cooling tower is determined by factors such as airflow rate, heat load, and water circulation needs.